Add a text placeholder with custom prompt text

 Add a text placeholder and then add custom prompt text

-In the left pane that contains the slide masters and layouts, click the layout that you want to add a text placeholder and custom prompt to.
+In the pane that contains the slide masters and layouts, click the layout that you want to add a text placeholder and custom prompt to.

 On the Slide Master tab, in the Master Layout group, click Insert Placeholder, and then click Text.